jsndyks/diverse-cdt/docs/bib/giCentre.bib.md

 #### Why is it indicative?

 I like doing applied work that benefits another community.
-I then like generalise from this to other applications.
+I then like to generalise from this to other applications.

 ---